Traumatic Brain Injury Waiver

-The Traumatic Brain Injury Waiver provides HCBS to Medicaid eligible people of any age who have experienced an external insult resulting in a traumatic brain injury and who require services ordinarily only available in a nursing facility.
+The Traumatic Brain Injury (TBI) Waiver provides home and community-based services (HCBS) to Medicaid eligible people of any age who have experienced an external insult resulting in a traumatic brain injury and who require services ordinarily only available in a nursing facility.
 This waiver is designed to provide supports, such as personal assistance, limited habilitation services, and respite care, as well as limited environmental modifications.

 What is Nursing Facility Level of Care?